pydemo/databuddy/README.md

 - add SQLServer
 - validate all path arguments before run
 - add create template menu
-- add "--host_map" arg to set hosts for each thread
+- add "--host_map" arg to set hosts for each thread **DONE**
+- let user change host mapping
+- test ezconnect

 #Does it work?
 yes, with some quirks and only for Oracle.